wagnerjfr/orchestrator-raft-sqlite/README.md

 Successfully built 6d31be66c200
 Successfully tagged orchestrator-raft:latest
 ```
-It's also possible to see the new image, running:
+It's also possible to see the new image, executing:
 ```
 $ docker images
 ```